 The concept of a four-day workweek is not new, but with the rise in hybrid work environments, and recent legislation highlighting the need for greater employee wellness and mental health support—including B.C.’s five-day paid sick leave and Ontario’s disconnecting from work policy—the working model has been gaining more momentum than ever lately.

 If you’re an employer considering transitioning to the working model, it’s important that you consider the specific needs of your business and if the four-day workweek is right for you.
 This includes weighing the pros and cons, considerations for its implementation, and seeing how it’s worked out for other Canadian companies.

-If your business offers a 4-day work week, it means your employees work their regular hours four days in a week and enjoy a 3-day weekend.
-Ideally, it does not mean that 5 days’ work hours are compressed into 4 or employee compensation is reduced.
+If your business offers a four-day workweek, it means your employees work their regular hours four days in a week and enjoy a three-day weekend.
+Ideally, it does not mean that five days of work hours are compressed into four or employee compensation is reduced.

-In 2018, a New Zealand company, Perpetual Guardian, conducted a 4-day work week trial for its 240 employees.
-The trial ran for 8 weeks and saw a 20% productivity increase.
-Not only were the employees able to maintain the work output of a 5-day work week, but they reported improvements in areas, such as work-life balance, commitment, stress levels, and good will towards the company.
+In 2018, a New Zealand company, Perpetual Guardian, conducted a four-day work week trial for its 240 employees.
+The trial ran for eight weeks and saw a 20% productivity increase.
+Not only were the employees able to maintain the work output of a five-day work week, but they reported improvements in areas, such as work-life balance, commitment, stress levels, and goodwill towards the company.

-What are the advantages of working 4 days a week?
+What are the advantages of working four days a week?

-If it is the right working model for your business, a 4-day work week is a win-win deal.
+If it is the right working model for your business, a four-day workweek is a win-win deal.
 A four-day workweek can help you:

 Reduce overhead costs